 We have found that Solid State Drives (SSD) are the most reliable type of hard drive for multitrack recording and playback for all TouchMix models.
 In addition, they are rugged, weigh next to nothing and can be powered from the TouchMix USB port.
-The only downside to these drives is that they cost more than hard disk drives of similar capacity.
-Many SSD are intended for internal installation in laptop computers.
-To use these drives it is necessary to install them into a USB case.
-Here are examples of three internal drives and cases that work well with TouchMix.
+Here are examples of solid state drives that work well with TouchMix:

 - Samsung 32GB BAR (METAL) USB 3.0 Flash Drive (MUF-32BA/AM)

 - OWC / Other World Computing Envoy Pro Mini USB 3.0 Flash Drive (120GB)

 - Samsung T5 Portable SSD

 - Samsung T3 Portable SSD 250 Gb (MU-PT250B/AM)